BomberFish/blog/_posts/2023-05-12-mdc-zero-to-hero.md

             ContentView()
                 .onAppear {
                     if #available(iOS 16.2, *) {
-                        // I'm sorry 16.2 dev beta 1 users, you are a vast minority. print("Throwing not supported error (mdc patched)")
+                        print("Throwing not supported error (mdc patched)")
                         DispatchQueue.main.async {
                             let alert = UIAlertController(title: "Not Supported", message: "This version of iOS is not supported.", preferredStyle: .alert)